Steps to a More Secure Site

 4. Set configure.php files read-only

-It’s important that you CHMOD (set permissions) on the two configure.php files as read-only.
+It’s advisable to CHMOD (set permissions) on the two configure.php files as read-only.
 Typically this means setting them to 644, or in some cases 444.

 The configure.php files are located in: